engrnayeem/engrnayeem/README.md

 I am Mohammad Jannatul Nayeem.
 A Programmer From Bangladesh.
 I love to write code and keen to  learn new programming Technologies.I'm a Software Engineer by profession and I've done my engineering in computer science.I always focused on crafting clean & user‑friendly experiences, I am passionate about building excellent software that improves the lives of those around me.
 It's been around 6 years I've been working in the field of Software Development, Software Engineering, Backend Engineering and open source technologies.
 Primarily, I work on PHP, JavaScript,Python and MySQL based projects and frameworks.
 Among them, I've worked on web frameworks like CodeIgnitor, Yii2, and Laravel, Vue JS, Node JS, Django.
 Apart from that, I've also got a chance to work on Micro service Architecture and Docker environment.
 Apart from this, I like to listen music and singing!
 Happy Coding.

-Skills:  JAVA /HTML / CSS / JS / PHP
+Skills: HTML / CSS / JS / Python

 - 🔭 I’m currently working on Youtube.
 - 🌱 I’m currently learning JavaScript